 Introducing the relationship between inflammation and thrombosis

 In 1863, Rudolf Virchow proposed the correlation between inflammation and carcinogenesis.
-Tumors have been described as 'wounds that never heal' In recent years, it has been demonstrated that tumor-associated chronic inflammation promotes immunosuppression of the tumor microenvironment and tumor progression.
+Tumors have been described as 'wounds that never heal'.
+In recent years, it has been demonstrated that tumor-associated chronic inflammation promotes immunosuppression of the tumor microenvironment and tumor progression.
 The study indicates that TECs augment pro-inflammatory signaling and invasiveness in cancer cells.
 This augmentation includes the activation of integrins, a significant increase in nuclear localization of NF-κB-p65 and pSTAT3, and elevated expression of pro-inflammatory cytokines, exemplified by high levels of tumor necrosis factors (TNFs) and interleukins (ILs).
 Additionally, there is an upregulation of pro-inflammatory cell adhesion molecules, such as selectins and intercellular adhesion molecule (ICAM)-1.
 Leukocytes often aggregate around tumor blood vessels and stimulate angiogenesis and tumor metastasis.
 Numerous studies have confirmed that thrombosis is a common complication in cancer patients and is the second leading cause of cancer deaths.
 Inflammatory cytokines promote the procoagulant phenotype of endothelial cells (ECs) and promote platelet activation.
 TNF-α and IL-1β induce the expression of tissue factor (TF) and von Willebrand factor (vWF) on ECs.
 Tumor-derived factors also stimulate neutrophils to release their DNA and thus form chromatin networks known as neutrophil extracellular traps (NETs).
 Many studies showed the involvement of NETs in platelet thrombus formation and the activation of the coagulation cascade.
 This interrelationship between inflammation and thrombosis highlights the importance of studying both aspects in the context of cancer.

 EGCG anti-inflammation effect